aboutsecurity/blueteam_homelabs/README.md

 * [Elastalert](https://github.com/Yelp/elastalert) - ElastAlert is a simple framework for alerting on anomalies, spikes, or other patterns of interest from data in Elasticsearch.
 * [GrayLog](https://www.graylog.org/) - Graylog is a leading centralized log management solution built to open standards for capturing, storing, and enabling real-time analysis of terabytes of machine data.Purpose-built for modern log analytics, Graylog removes complexity from data exploration, compliance audits, and threat hunting so you can quickly and easily find meaning in data and take action faster.
 * [Kolidee Fleet](https://www.kolide.com/fleet/) - Open Source Osquery Manager.
 Expand osquery capabilities from a single machine to your entire fleet.
 Query dynamic sets of hosts, and watch the data stream in for immediate analysis and investigation.
 Export results for a closer look in your favorite tools.
+* [Windows Event Collector](https://docs.microsoft.com/en-us/windows/security/threat-protection/use-windows-event-forwarding-to-assist-in-intrusion-detection) - Windows servers can be configured as a Windows Event Collector.
+This allows it to receive Windows logs from other Windows devices without installing a third party agent.
+Group policy + Windows Event Collector = WIN!

 ## Email
 ### OpenSource / Free